 Nelson Estupiñán Bass (Sua, Esmeraldas, September 19, 1912 — Pennsylvania, United States, March 3, 2002) was an Afro-Ecuadorian novelist, short story writer, poet, essayist, journalist and diplomat.
 He served as the president of the Esmeraldas chapter of the House of Ecuadorian Culture.
 His first novel Cuando los guayacanes florecían (1954; translated into English as When the Guayacans Were in Bloom, 1987) is widely read in Ecuador and Latin America, and has been translated into English, German, French and Russian.
 In 1993 Bass received Ecuador’s highest literary honor, the Eugenio Espejo Award.
 In 1998, Estupiñán Bass was nominated for the Nobel Prize in Literature.
 While giving a series of lectures in 2002 at Penn State University Bass became ill with pneumonia and succumbed to the deadly illness at the Hershey Medical Center on March 3, 2002

 Bass’ first wife was Julia Elena Ortiz.
-In 1962 he married Luz Argentina Chiriboga, who later also became a prominent author of Afro-Ecuadorian literature, and a feminist icon.
+In 1962, Bass married Luz Argentina Chiriboga, who herself became a prominent author of Afro-Ecuadorian literature and a feminist icon.
 Bass’s personal life was marked by his commitment to both his craft and his advocacy for Afro-Ecuadorian culture.

 - Cuando los guayacanes florecían (Quito, 1954) – translated into English by Henry J. Richards as When the Guayacans Were in Bloom (1987).